narendran-1999/false-rape-analysis-india/README.md

 - Faulty convictions are rare incidents, similar to incidences of miscategorization on part of police
 - Both rare incidences nullify the effect of each other on the estimate

 Thus the numbers in *Mistake of Fact or of Law or Civil Dispute* and *Convicted* are left as they are.

+### Accuracy of Estimation

+Size of sample set (with 3 categories of reliable conclusions) -> xx
+Range of reported case numbers (2016-22) -> xx

+xx

 ### FAQs

 1. **If false case get resolved quick, wouldn't they accumulate more than convicted ones?**